Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 In the above example we construct a synthetic error response where the status code is a `500 Internal Server Error`, we set the content-type to HTML and then we use the `synthetic` directive to manually construct some HTML to be the 'body' of our response.
 Finally we execute `return(deliver)` to jump over to the `vcl_deliver` state.

+> UPDATE 2019.11.07: Fastly's Fiddle tool now shows a compiler error that suggests 8xx-9xx are codes used internally by Fastly and that we should use the 6xx range instead.

 Now, I wanted to talk briefly about error handling because there are situations where an error can occur, and it can cause Varnish to change to an _unexpected_ state.
 I'll give a real-life example of this...

 We noticed that we were getting a raw `503 Backend Unavailable` error from Varnish displayed to our customers.
 This is odd?
 We have VCL code in `vcl_fetch` (the state that you move to once the response from the origin has been received by Fastly/Varnish) which checks the response status code for a 5xx and handles the error there.
 Why didn't that code run?